š Complete Guide: Node.js + Express + Prisma + PostgreSQL (Docker) Boilerplate

 docker exec -it postgres psql -U phi_hrms -d hrms-db

-DROP TABLE "User" CASCADE;Issue 4: Port 5432 already in use
+# then: DROP TABLE "User" CASCADE;Issue 4: Port 5432 already in use

 Error: